 When you are in Jeffrey City, you'll notice that it is more blue-collar than most other communities in America.
 0.00% of Jeffrey City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jeffrey City is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Jeffrey City who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-As is often the case in a small town, Jeffrey City doesn't have a public transportation system that people use for their commute.
+Jeffrey City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Jeffrey City is an extremely ethnically-diverse town.
 The people who call Jeffrey City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jeffrey City residents report their race to be Native Hawaiian.
 Important ancestries of people in Jeffrey City include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.